AndrewFrelas/DS1302-Based-Chinese-4-in-1-Clock-Mod-ESP32-C3-Super-Mini-NTP-Time-Sync-Canada-Based/README.md

 off the clock to get 5v from to power the esp32 C3 Super Mini.

-Furthermore this will require the removal of the DS1302 and the temperature probe and furthermore the temp probe emulation may need to have a offset applied to work properly display temperature and I cant guarantee they will not change the clock design or boards in the future so make sure you know this is a risky mod and you could end up with a non functional device therefor I take no responsibility for you performing this mod.
+Furthermore this will require the removal of the DS1302 and the temperature probe and furthermore the temp probe emulation may need to have a offset applied to work properly so it can display temperature and I cant guarantee they will not change the clock design or boards in the future so make sure you know this is a risky mod and you could end up with a non functional device therefor I take no responsibility for you performing this mod.
 ```
 Bill of materials